-VPPAs create a way to accelerate the clean energy transition and create more EACs.
-With a VPPA, a company enters into an agreement with an energy developer, which guarantees them a fixed stream of revenue with which to develop renewables over a long period of time, typically a decade or more.

-This investment assures funding to create new renewables with guaranteed revenue, giving developers the confidence to expand their footprint with new renewable energy projects.
+With a VPPA, a company enters into a long-term agreement with an energy developer, which guarantees them a fixed stream of revenue with which to develop renewables over a long period of time.
+This investment assures the funding to create new renewables with guaranteed revenue.
+The energy the project produces is then traded on the wholesale market as opposed to being consumed directly by the buyer.